 Life After BogartIn January 1957 Lauren became a widow at 32, when Bogart died from cancer of the oesophagus.
 Shortly afterwards, Lauren began a relationship with Frank Sinatra and the two became engaged.
 However Sinatra ended the relationship when news of their romance was leaked to the press.

 Lauren's first film following Bogart's death was 'The Gift of Love' with Robert Stack which was not well received and after a British adventure film 'North West Frontier' in 1959, her screen career began to noticeably wane.

-Lauren has never stopped working.
-She continues to appear in movies such as 'The Limit' in 2004, 'These Foolish Things' in 2006 and 'Wide Blue Yonder' in 2010.
-She is a major force and she is still in demand.
+Lauren never stopped working.
+She appeared in movies such as 'The Limit' in 2004, 'These Foolish Things' in 2006 and 'Wide Blue Yonder' in 2010.
+To the end of her life she was a major force and very much in demand.

 Lauren Bacall Academy AwardsNo Wins: